-- Build a burrito website – choose your fillings, choose extras and sides.
+- Build a burrito website – choose your fillings, choose extras, and sides.

-Create your own hamper
+2. Create your own gift basket

-Sell meat or vegetable boxes with WooCommerce
+3. Custom meat or vegetable boxes with WooCommerce

 The meat and vegetable box industry is growing rapidly as more and more people discover the benefits of local and organic food.

 There are 2 main types of meat box or vegetable box website:

 - Some companies use WooCommerce to sell the same weekly meat or veg box to all their customer.
 This contains whatever produce is currently in season, and customers can’t choose the contents.
 You may sell a choice of meat or vegetable boxes (e.g. Small and Large box), but there are no customisation options by individual customers.
 The best way to set this up is to add each box as a separate WooCommerce product (e.g. meat box, fruit box and vegetable box), with or without variations (e.g. size options).
 Display the products and/or variations in a table using WooCommerce Product Table.
 Use WooCommerce Subscriptions to get recurring revenue, as customers can sign up to receive the same box weekly, fortnightly or monthly (or at whatever regular intervals you choose).

 - The other type of vegetable box scheme allows customers can selecting the items to include in the box.
 Instead of ordering a box with pre-defined contents, customers can view a list of available items and create a custom product box.
 The custom food box company will then fill each box individually, and deliver it to them.
 Continue reading this tutorial to learn how to set this up.

 Make sure you’re clear on specifically what you’re building before proceeding.